Infinite (film): Production

 Filming began in September 2019.
 Scenes were shot in central Cardiff, Farnborough Airport and an indoor ski facility, The Snow Centre, during a week long shutdown to the public.
 Filming was also done at ex-Rothschild stately home Mentmore Towers in Buckinghamshire, in London, Mexico City, Guanajuato, Nepal, New York City, Scotland, Cambodia and the Alps.

 Music

 Harry Gregson-Williams, who worked with director Antoine Fuqua on his previous films, composed the film score.
-Paramount Music & La-La Land Records has released the soundtrack.
+Paramount Music & La-La Land Records released the soundtrack.